davidvandebunte/davidvandebunte.gitlab.io/hugo/content/post/share-notes.md

 the idea and have a chance to catch up.
 It's also difficult to keep an idea hidden long.
 The more people we have who understand a particular concept, the less likely we are to have one person or group of people monopolize power.

+## Organization

+To publish notes is to organize notes.
+Organized notes are easy to publish, and published notes must already be organized.
+Considering others is considering yourself.

+An imaginary reader helps you delete notes you don't know you should delete.
+For example, you often need to copy your thoughts to an SO answer to remove a bunch of documentation or links that are obvious (that you could get from a quick web search).
+You naturally don't want to be too verbose in a text conversation with certain (distractable) people, because they may not respond if you send them a wall of text.
+To get a response, you naturally cut down your content.
+You don't read your own notes for the same reason: too much text you don't have in working memory.
+If you want to read your own notes (get any value out of them) you should cut them down, most effectively by sharing them.

+If people (including yourself) are bored sick by your articles then they're not going to get read.
+That is, sometimes the "value" in the article is not only the changes it makes to your mental model, etc. but a laugh in the present.

+Why share your notes and ideas?
+You remember when you share something, much better than if you simply write it down.
+You want to be able to perform many tasks without needing to refer to your notes, or only refer them to lightly.
+Your notes need to be organized at some minimal level for you to be able to remember what notes you need to refer to perform tasks.

+A PhD is one way to force yourself to organize a large amount of notes in a coherent way.
+Either that, or a book.
+If you're motivated by others or a personal commitment to organize notes then it is more likely to happen.

 # Cost